 Historical NBA CLE Seminars

 The NBA Historical Committee's CLE Committee produces annual historical CLE seminars that are offered free to the public.
-These seminars are graciously funded by the Middle District Court's Library Fund.
+These seminars are graciously funded by the Middle District Court's Bench & Bar Fund.
 The live seminars are accredited for CLE, and the recordings of each seminar are made available online after the event for no CLE credit.
 We hope that you enjoy this resource to learn about Nashville legal history!

 In a case that shook Nashville to its foundations 41 years ago, the TN Department of Human Services was authorized to amputate the frostbitten and gangrenous feet of Mary Northern, 72, who would not grant permission to her physicians.
 The case went from Chancery to the US Supreme Court in a matter of day.